Skip to content

 Threading with OpenMP

 Some Python packages use OpenMP for threading.
-For serial jobs, some modules set the variable OMP_NUM_THREADS to be the number of requested slots in the current job, if the variable is unset when loading the module.
+For serial jobs, all Python modules set the variable OMP_NUM_THREADS to be the number of requested slots in the current job, if the variable is unset when loading the module.
 This avoids an issue where some packages incorrectly use too many threads for OpenMP work.
-However, always check this value and we recommend setting it manually to be compatible with older modules which do not set it.
-If you load a Python module as part of a job script, then the OMP_NUM_THREADS variable should be set automatically.

 #!/bin/bash